Safuan04/tet1car/README.md

 - Owner management (add new owners, view owner details)
 - Reservation system

+## Tech Stack

+- **Flask**: Python-based web framework used for backend development.
+- **SQLAlchemy**: Python SQL toolkit and Object-Relational Mapping (ORM) used for database operations.
+- **Flask-Login**: Flask extension for managing user sessions and authentication.
+- **MySQL**: Database management system used to store application data.
+- **HTML/CSS**: Frontend technologies for structuring and styling web pages.
+- **Jinja2**: Templating engine used with Flask for dynamic content.

 ## Usage

 Upon launching the application, users can: